ByThePowerOfScience/BrigadierDSL/README.md

         "item_arg"(StringArgumentType.string()) {
             requires { it.isPlayer }
             // Add suggestions.
-The ! operator adds a literal, and the invoke adds a literal with a tooltip. suggests { ctx ->
+The ! operator adds a literal, and the invoke adds a literal with a tooltip.
+	    // (The + operator was already taken on integers.) suggests { ctx ->
                 !"ball"
                 !1